Gilbert R Upchurch, MD

 Earning his medical degree at the University of North Carolina Chapel Hill and training at Harvard University, Boston University and the Cleveland Clinic, Dr. Upchurch maintains active roles on numerous peer-reviewed journals and professional organizations.
 He serves on the editorial boards of many prestigious publications, including the Annals of Surgery, Surgery, the Journal of the American College of Surgeons, JAMA Surgery, and the Journal of Vascular Surgery.
 He has also served as editor or associate editor on 13 books, including “Greenfield’s Surgery: Scientific Principles & Practice,” “Fischer’s Mastery of Surgery” and “Rutherford’s Vascular Surgery.”

 Dr. Upchurch is a fellow of the American College of Surgeons and the American Heart Association, and the Society of Vascular Surgery.
 He is a member of numerous medical associations, including the American Surgical Society, the Southern Surgical Association, the Society for Vascular Surgery and the Southern Association of Vascular Surgery.
 He is past president of the Society for Clinical Vascular Surgery and president-elect of the Southern Association for Vascular Surgery.
-He also serves as the Chair of the Vascular Surgery Board and a member of the American Board of Surgery.
+He also served as the Chair of the Vascular Surgery Board and is a member of the American Board of Surgery.
 He also serves on the Shands Hospital Board and is the 1st Vice President of the Faculty Group Practice at the University of Florida.
+In 2021, Dr. Upchurch was inducted into the National Academy of Medicine.

 SurgeryAmerican Board of Surgery